mathe00/obsidian-enhanced-read-mode-control/README.md

 <a id="key-features"></a>
 ### Key Features:

-*   **📝 Default Read-Only Files:** Specify files that should *open* in read mode (`preview`).
-You can still manually switch them to edit mode (`source`).
+*   **📝 Default Read-Only Files/Regex (BETA):** Specify files (by exact path or Regex pattern) that should *open* in read mode (`preview`).
+You can still manually switch them to edit mode (`source`), though this might be reverted by frequent checks.
-*   **🔒 Strict Read-Only Files:** Specify files that are *forced* into read mode.
+*   **🔒 Strict Read-Only Files/Regex (BETA):** Specify files (by exact path or Regex pattern) that are *forced* into read mode.
 Any attempt to switch to edit mode will be immediately reverted.
-Ideal for protecting templates, published articles, or critical notes.
-*   **📁 Strict Read-Only Folders:** Define entire folders (and their subfolders) where *all* notes within will be forced into strict read-only mode.
-Perfect for archives, shared resources, or sections you don't want to modify.
+*   **📁 Strict Read-Only Folders:** Define entire folders (and their subfolders) where *all* notes within will be forced into strict read-only mode (uses exact path matching).
-*   **↔️ Toggle Commands:** Quickly add or remove the *currently active note* to/from the "Default Read-Only" or "Strict Read-Only" list using commands from the Obsidian command palette (assign your own hotkeys!).
+*   **↔️ Toggle Commands:** Quickly add or remove the *currently active note* to/from the "Default Read-Only" or "Strict Read-Only" *exact path* lists using commands.
-*   **⚙️ Configurable Behavior:** Choose how the plugin handles notes *not* explicitly listed in its settings, especially regarding a same-tab navigation quirk (see Configuration).
+*   **⚙️ Configurable Behavior:** Choose how the plugin handles notes *not* explicitly listed in its settings, especially regarding a same-tab navigation quirk.
+*   **🔔 Optional Notifications (BETA):** Get a brief notification when the plugin actively changes a note's view mode.
 *   **🐞 Debug Logging:** An optional setting to enable detailed console logs for troubleshooting.
 *   **✅ Reliable State Management:** Ensures consistent view mode application based on your rules and chosen behavior.
+*   **✨ Improved Settings UI:** Manage exact path lists with autocompletion and an interactive add/remove interface.

 <a id="why-this-plugin"></a>
 ## Why this plugin? 🤔